huddy67/Morrill-Hudson-Portfolio/determiningsecuritycontrols.md

 [](cardimages/IMG_2268.jpg)
 [](cardimages/IMG_2269.jpg)

+We did this activity twice but we still had the same order both times

 ## Outdated Software

 In this activity we checked software in the ubuntu VM to see if it was up to date or even installed.
 If it was not up to date then we updated it and if it was not installed we installed it.
 We then answered questions about the importance of keeping softwares up to date as well as which softwares were the most important to keep up to date.